 Seismic Strategy Reports prepared by the Authority were approved in October 2011.
 A joint California Environmental Quality Act/National Environmental Quality Act (CEQA/NEPA) document prepared by the Authority and Caltrans in the form of a Categorical Exemption/Categorical Exclusion was completed in December 2012.

 Detailed design efforts are continuing including preparation of a Value Analysis (VA) Study required per Federal funding regulations.
+A draft VA Study has been completed and is currently under review.
 Final design and right of way certification activities are targeted for completion by the summer of 2016 Construction of the project will start upon completion of the YBI East Side Ramps and Caltrans Bay Bridge construction projects.
 The project is currently anticipated to start construction in early 2017 with completion targeted by early 2019.

 Construction is well underway on the new Westbound Yerba Buena Island Ramps Project!
 View this short video, produced by Mark Jones for the Metropolitan Transportation Commission, which highlights current construction activities on the project.